nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * Execute the command `sudo axp209 --no-limit` in the terminal before you attach your USB peripherals.
 * Provide power from a supply connecting ground and 4.8V to 6V to the CHG-IN , pin 4.

-## Access I/O via sysfs

-There are several pins that can be configured as digital input and output on the C.H.I.P.
-Pro.
-Check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro)  to see what is available.
+## GPIO

+C.H.I.P.
+Pro has a total 22 GPIO pins ready for use:
+	* 2 PWM
+	* 3 input
+	* 17 input/output

 GPIO is accessed through Linux's [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
 By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSID0 - CSID7).
 The following are some basic examples to get you started with the digital I/O pins.

+To see what other functions C.H.I.P.
+Pro pins offer check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro).

 Depending on the image that is flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
 If using a **Pro Debian based** image, you need to act as root and use `sudo sh -c` with quotes around the command string.